 Again, this applies to improvements you make to a property that you use for business.
 You don't have to own the land or building; renting works too.
 But you do have to know the difference between a repair and an improvement, because the rules are a little different.
 If you make a repair, you can deduct the cost as a business expense — pretty simple.
 However, if you're making an improvement, then it's a bit more complicated.
 You have to depreciate the cost of the improvement over the course of its useful life [source: IRS 946].
 So, you can deduct the cost of fixing the cracks in the parking lot, but if you replace the whole parking lot, you'll probably have to depreciate the cost over the course of several years.

 Another home improvement that might deserve quotation marks around "home": any improvements you make to the home office.
 Much like the business expense deductions you can make for any improvements to the property you own or rent, the home office is considered a space where any improvements or repairs are subject to deductions.

 But let's be cautious.
 Remember that you can't just claim any old space as your home office; you have to meet some strict requirements from the IRS (i.e., it can't be a space the rest of the family uses recreationally).
-The improvements to a home office space are completely deductible, so long as you're meeting all the home office guidelines.
+The improvements to a home office space are completely deductible, so long as 100 percent of that space is used exclusively as an office.
 Just remember that you'll probably have to depreciate them as well, unless they're repairs.

 And here's an extra bonus.
 Say you add an air conditioner or new water tank to the home.
 If you use 15 percent of your home for office space, you can depreciate 15 percent of the cost [source: Fishman].